amit-devs/Amit_AI_Practicals/README.md

-These are all my AI Practials.
+These are all the AI practicals I completed in college.